kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 #q[Write role of two common imaging for evaluation of this patient with possible findings.]
 #a[
 Imaging modality	Purpose / Interpretation
-+ Plain X‑ray (Lumbosacral spine – AP & lateral views)
++ Plain X-ray (Lumbosacral spine - AP & lateral views)
   - May show loss of lumbar lordosis (due to muscle spasm).
   - Decreased disc space height at affected level.
   - To rule out other causes such as fractures, spondylolisthesis, osteoarthritis.